 2. How do you think the skills we practiced last week will help you in your daily life?
-Thank and appreciate students for sharing their responses.

-We will learn about ............
-(The facilitator should talk about what we would be learning in the upcoming 3 days to create excitement).
+We will learn about ......
+(They should talk about what we would be learning in the upcoming 3 days to create excitement).

 I am excited for the upcoming days, I don't want you to miss this experience.